 The public plan is called IESS and it’s Ecuador’s version of social security and Medicare rolled into one.
 The IESS plan has its pros and cons, but that discussion is beyond the scope of this article.

 Our private health insurance plan is through Confiamed.
 We purchased that plan through an insurance broker in Cuenca.
-If you need our insurance agent’s contact info, please drop us a note and we’ll send an email introduction.
+If you need our insurance agent’s contact info, please submit our Insurance Broker referral form and we’ll send an immediate email introduction.

 The cost of both public and private health insurance depends on the standard factors: single or couple, age of applicants, and smoker or non-smoker.
 Pre-existing conditions are covered after a 2-year waiting period with private insurance.
 The IESS plan now has a 3-month waiting period for pre-existing conditions.